 How did they first meet?
-It was by the revolving door, on the beach side.
-It was like a scene worthy of a Lelouch film.
-As a person who hums shoobedoobedoo every time I walk into our dear old hotel, I was delighted.
+By the revolving door, on the beach side.
+It was like a scene in a Lelouch film.
+Being a person who hums shoobedoobedoo every time I walk into our dear old hotel, I was delighted.
 You’ve booked room 414, haven’t you?
-It’s the one that truly exemplifies the hotel.
-Here’s the key.
-Marie, my colleague, will take you up there.
-She’ll tell you all about how they met.
+Great choice, it’s the one that truly exemplifies the hotel.
+Here’s the key, and Marie, my colleague, will take you up there.
+She’ll tell you all about their encounter.

-Here’s your Calvados.
+Here’s your Calvados, sir.
 Oh yes, it was a very amusing scene.
-Mr Hadja was coming up the steps and he was just under the awning when Miss Hannah’s delicate lacy item blew into his face.
-Suddenly blinded, he bumped into the glass.
-The porter rushed to his aid.
+Mr. Hadja was coming up the front steps and was just under the awning, when Miss Hannah’s delicate lacy item blew into his face.
+Suddenly blinded, he bumped into the glass, and the porter rushed to help him.
 Miss Hannah blushed when Fayçal handed her the flimsy garment.
 His face was serious but there was amusement in his eyes.
-Our Australian friend was embarrassed and snatched the flimsy object from his hands, turned her back on him and headed for the elevator.
-He tried to catch up to her but the doors clanged shut in his face.
-I remember the receptionist was smiling quietly to herself.
-The trumpeter wanted to know Hannah's room number but my colleague wouldn’t tell him.
-All the same, it was us who helped them to fall in love.
-We’re very proud of that.
+She was embarrassed and snatched the garment from his hands, turned her back on him and headed straight for the elevator.
+He tried to catch up to her, but the doors clanged shut in his face.
+I remember the receptionist, smiling quietly to herself.
+The trumpeter wanted to know Hannah's room number, but my colleague wouldn’t tell him.
+And yet, we were the ones who helped them fall in love.
+And we’re very proud of that.
 Our charming manager took matters into her own hands and decided to play cupid.
-And look, here she is.
+And look, here she is now.

-Delighted to meet you, Mr Robert.
-I hope you like our hotel.
-We’re pleased to have you.
-Writing a romance based on our Grand Hotel, how wonderful of you to pay us such an honor!
-And how brave!
-Good for you, trying to follow the genius of Proust!
-To get back to Hannah and Fayçal, they didn’t see each other again that night.
-Because of the embarrassing incident with the lingerie, our beautiful Australian stayed in her room all evening.
-He dined in the restaurant and then spent an hour or two playing melancholy pieces on the piano in the great hall.
-It was the following day when they next saw each other, once again near the revolving door, this time on the garden side, not on the beach side.
-With her back to the hotel, facing the beautiful summer vacation residences, with a bottle of soda in one hand and her cell phone in the other, she was talking while gesticulating dramatically.
-Unfortunately, the top flew off the bottle.
-The liquid spurted all over the white cotton sweater of Mr. Hadja, who happened to be coming out of the hotel at that very moment.
+Delighted to meet you, Mr. Robert.
+I hope you enjoy your stay at our hotel.
+We’re pleased to have you here.
+Writing a romance based on our Grand Hotel… what an honor!
+To get back to Hannah and Fayçal, they didn’t meet again that night.
+Because of the embarrassing incident with the lingerie, she stayed in her room all evening.
+He dined in the restaurant, then spent an hour or two playing melancholic pieces on the piano in the great hall.
+It was the following day when they next saw each other, once again near the revolving door, this time on the garden side.
+Turning her back to the hotel, facing the beautiful summer holiday homes, a bottle of soda in one hand and her cell phone in the other, she was talking while gesticulating dramatically.
+Suddenly, the cap flew off the bottle, and the sweet liquid spurted all over the white cotton sweater of Mr. Hadja, who happened to be coming out of the hotel at that very moment.
 The trumpet player let out an “Oh!” while our barman rushed over with towels to dry him off.
-Hannah, engrossed in her conversation, did not hear his exclamation.
-It was only when she hung up that he tapped her on the back.
-They exchanged a few words.
-Caught yet again by her own clumsiness, she could hardly refuse his invitation.
-From ten in the morning to one o’clock, the story had time to spread all around the hotel.
-Jules even invented a cocktail for the evening, with the sweet name of ‘Trumpet of Love.’
-We still serve it.
+Hannah, engrossed in her conversation, didn’t hear him scream.
+He waited for her to hang up before tapping her on the shoulder.
+They exchanged a few words, and, caught once again by her own clumsiness, she could hardly refuse his invitation.
+From ten in the morning to one o’clock, the story spread all around the hotel.
+Jules even invented a cocktail for the evening and gave it the sweet name of “Trumpet of Love.”
+We still serve it actually.
 You should try it while you’re here.
-Well, I’m telling you all this just to say that she never tasted it because she didn’t… Yes, I’m coming!
-Please excuse me, I’ll have to leave you.
+She never tasted it, though, because she didn’t… I’m coming!
+Please excuse me, I have to leave you.
 But here’s our chef, Mr. Lebeau.
-He’ll be delighted to tell you all the rest.
+He’ll be delighted to fill in the blanks.
 Won’t you, Jérôme?

-If you’re talking about the secrets of my cooking, I’m not promising anything, but I’ll tell you that story with pleasure.
-The splendid Hannah didn’t turn up.
+If you’re talking about the secrets of my cooking, I can’t promise anything, but I’ll certainly tell you Hannah and Fayçal’s story with pleasure.
+The splendid Hannah didn’t show up that night.
 She rang room service and asked for dinner in her room.
-Fayçal waited a long time.
-I’ve always taken it upon myself to seek our guests’ opinions of the meal and, even though he assured me he had enjoyed dinner very much he didn’t really have any appetite.
+Fayçal waited for her a long time.
+I’ve always taken it upon myself to seek our guests’ opinions of the meal and, even though he assured me he had enjoyed dinner very much, he didn’t really have an appetite.
 With a sad look on his face, he apologized, then asked for my help to win her over.
-It was the first time he had been so captivated by a woman.
-I don’t know what got into me because I don’t usually get mixed up in our guests’ romantic affairs, but, despite his huge talent, Fayçal Hadja is so humble, polite, and so sensitive that I couldn’t say no. So I advised him to take Hannah by surprise, rather than courting her in the traditional way.
-Women who are very sought after hate all that.
-I also told him that the fact she hadn’t moved to Sydney where her mother lived showed that she enjoyed her freedom and was protective of it.
-Nevertheless, I didn't have an idea to suggest to him.
-Everything that happened afterwards came from him.
-But time is getting on, I’ll have to leave you.
+He told me that it was the first time he had been so captivated by a woman.
+I don’t know what got into me—I don’t usually get mixed up in our guests’ romantic affairs—but, despite his huge talent, Fayçal Hadja is so humble, polite, and sensitive that I couldn’t bear to say no. I advised him to surprise Hannah, rather than courting her the traditional way.
+Women who are very sought-after hate all that.
+I didn't suggest anything specific to him though.
+Everything that happened afterwards came directly from him.
+But time is running out, I’ll have to leave you.
 It’s all hands on deck in the kitchen.
-David, our sales manager, will tell you the rest.
-You can find him in the office.
+David, our sales manager, will let you know the rest of the story.
+You can find him in his office.

-Come in, Sir.
+Come in, sir.
 Welcome behind the scenes of the Grand Hotel!
 What Fayçal set about doing to win Hannah’s heart was completely crazy.
-He only went and booked every single room!
-For three nights, emptying our hotel of all its occupants.
-That would have been impossible in the high season, but there are not so many guests in December.
-That was why we agreed to his request.
+He went and booked every single room for three nights, emptying our hotel of all its occupants.
+That would have been impossible in the high season, but there are not many guests in December, so that’s why we could agree to his request.
 However, we asked him to wait for some time, so we wouldn’t have to rush any of the other guests out right away.
-He used that time to order hundreds of red roses which our teams arranged all over the hotel.
-He had pink balloons delivered.
+He used that time to order hundreds of red roses, which our team arranged all over the hotel.
+He also had pink balloons delivered.
 We put them on the grand piano, all over the big reception room, and hung them from the great chandelier in the hall.
-When she came out of Room 414, she was so surprised by the decorations that she asked the receptionist if they were in preparation for a wedding.
-She burst out laughing when my colleague replied teasingly, “Yes, yours!”
-Hearing her tinkling laugh, Fayçal appeared via the revolving door, with a red rose in one hand and a balloon in the other.
-She realized that this decor, so unusual and so romantic, had been created by him and for her.
-She agreed to go for a carriage ride on the beach.
-When night fell and Jean-Louis Trintignant and Anouk Aimé appeared on the big screen set up on the beach just for the occasion, she was completely won over.
-They spent three days getting to know all the rooms in the hotel, crazy with love.
+When she came out of Room 414, she was so surprised by the decorations that she asked the receptionist if we were preparing for a wedding.
+She burst out laughing when my colleague replied teasingly, “Yes, yours, madam!”
+Hearing her laugh, Fayçal appeared via the revolving door, with a red rose in one hand and a pink balloon in the other.
+She realized that this decor, so unusual and so romantic, had been created by him, just for her.
+She agreed to go out for a carriage ride on the beach.
+When night fell and Jean-Louis Trintignant and Anouk Aimé appeared on the big projector screen, set up on the beach just for them, she was completely won over.
+They spent three days getting to know all the rooms in the hotel, completely drunk in love.
 Ever since then, they’ve booked the whole hotel every December.
-Tomorrow they are coming to be married.
+Tomorrow, they’re going to be married here.
 It will be magical.
-Before the wedding, she will be staying in Room 414.
+And leading up to the wedding, she’ll be staying in Room 414.
 But, sir, tell me more about your project.
 What will your novel be about, exactly?

 By way of reply, I invented some story or other.
-The truth is that I am not a writer.
-I have booked Room 414 at the Grand Hotel in Cabourg in order to find Hannah and discover when she will be coming back here.
-Now that I know, everything is ready.
-I have written a letter explaining to her all the long years I have spent looking for her.
-I will leave the envelope on her pillow.
-Inside it I have slipped her birth bracelet, which I have carefully kept.
-Along with all the love of a father for the daughter he has refound at last.
+I’m actually not a writer.
+I have only booked Room 414 at the Grand Hotel in Cabourg in order to find Hannah and discover when she’ll be coming back here.
+Now that I know, I’ve got everything planned.
+I’ve written a letter explaining to her that I’ve been looking for her for years.
+I’ll leave the envelope on her pillow.
+I’ve slipped her birth bracelet inside.
+I’ve carefully kept it, along with all the love of a father for the daughter he has finally found again.

 Translated by Hannah Charlton